agherzan/yubikey-full-disk-encryption/README.md

 ## Improvements

-* Added DBG mode
+* Added DBG mode (turned on via etc/ykfde.conf if things don't work like they should and you would like to *exactly* understand what is going on ;))
-* Added error codes + messages and added few more sanity checks
+* Added error codes + messages and added few more sanity checks (hook/ykfde)
-* Added Documentation
+* Added Documentation (to ykfde.conf and to hook/ykfde)
-* Added Parameters (e.g. slot)
+* Added Parameters (see ykfde.conf - e.g. slot, parameterized the sleep 5, because I don't need it ... ;)
 * Added Possibility to combine Password with Challenge-Response
-* Made the script more robust against typos, less error prone
+* Made the hook/ykfde script overall more robust against typos, less error prone
-* Added YubiKey detection (to complete the wait for yubiKey functionality)
+* Added YubiKey detection (to complete the wait for yubiKey functionality of hook/ykfde script)
-* Added a testrun.sh Test script ;)
+* Added a testrun.sh Test script to test the hook not first during boot-up ;)

 ## License